 Infrastructure works with Alberta Health and Alberta Health Services (AHS) to design and build health facilities that will meet the needs of a growing Alberta.

-As these projects move forward, construction updates will be provided on some of these projects every three to four months.
+As these projects move forward, construction updates will be provided on some of these projects every 3 to 4 months.

 Additional information about health facilities is available at Alberta Health.